Daylight-LLC/Daylight/README.md

    Open your browser and go to ```http://localhost:3000.```

-## Usage
+## 💼 Usage

 ### Managing Projects and Teams

-- Create Projects: Users can create new projects and invite team members.
+- 🔧 Create Projects: Users can create new projects and invite team members.
-- Assign Issues: Issues can be assigned to developers directly from the dashboard.
+- 📝 Assign Issues: Assign issues to developers directly from the dashboard.
-- PR Management: Review, approve, or reject pull requests from your team members.
+- ✅ PR Management: Review, approve, or reject pull requests from your team members.
-- Performance Analytics: Get insights on developer and team performance based on GitHub activity.
+- 📊 Performance Analytics: Gain insights into developer and team performance based on GitHub activity.

-### Developer Efficiency Tracking
+### 🔍 Developer Efficiency Tracking

-- Time taken to close issues.
+- ⏳ Time taken to close issues.
-- PR approval and rejection history.
+- ✅ PR approval and rejection history.
-- Number of commits and changes per day.
+- 🔄 Number of commits and changes per day.

-## Contributing
+## 🤝 Contributing

 We welcome contributions!
 Please read our Contributing Guide before making a pull request.

-## License
+## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact